 Female Stalkers, Part 1: What is Stalking and Can Men Be Stalked by Women? discusses statistics and research on stalking behaviors, which gender engages in stalking behaviors more, what constitutes stalking, who is more likely to stalk, and why it’s important for men to be able to identify stalking behaviors in women.
-This article provides a list of common stalking and harassment behaviors in which some women (and men) engage and the distinction between non-dysfunctional romantic pursuit behaviors and stalking and harassment.
+This article provides a list of common stalking and harassment behaviors.
+It also discusses the distinction between non-dysfunctional romantic pursuit behaviors and stalking and harassment.

 Stalking and Harassment Behaviors List